Open Educational Resources: Quick List of Examples

-Online Education Resources or OER is a digital technology, which helps you in personalizing the overall learning experience.
-In addition, it also helps students to learn according to their own pace and to have quick access to all the latest information.
 This particular digital technology is important for many reasons.
 It provides you with a chance to improve education by shifting away from costly, proprietary resources such as textbooks, to more open, updated and shareable ones.
 For instance, you can easily share or download hundreds of K-12 OERs from Curriki and make relevant modifications to meet your individual learning/teaching purposes.

-Quick list of open educational resources examples
+open educational resources examples open educational resources examples

 But before we dig further into the details of these great online educational resources, let just have a closer look at the OER itself and how it works!